oerg866/win98-quickinstall/README.md

 It can be ASCII or UTF8 encoded.

 # FAQ

-## Q: This is cool.
-But are you single?

-A: Do you think this project would exist otherwise? 🤪

 ## Q: Windows 98 / ME complains about missing CAT files when installing a driver from the extra drivers